NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Login to the MSU account management system**

--  Navigate to MSU's account management system.
+-  Navigate to the `MSU Account Management website <https://intranet.hpc.msstate.edu/services/external_accounts/noaa/>`_

 **Check to see if the user already has an account.
 If not, request account.**